 As an organization, our work is dedicated to the human spirit shown by our troops and the courage they have shown in their service to our country.

-Our Head Office space and some administrative support are donated by the Canadian Canine Training Academy located at 108-190 Stafford Road West, Ottawa, Ontario, K2H 9G3.
+Our Head Office space and some administrative support are donated by the Canadian Canine Training Academy located at 108-190 Menten Place, Ottawa, Ontario, K2H 9G3.

 As set out in the Letters Patent the CVSDU’s mission is to provide trained service dogs to our Canadian Veterans and First Responders to help them in their recovery from the injuries, both physical and psychological, they sustained in their duties in service to Canada at no charge to the Veteran or First Responder.